 .NET Core is the foundation of all future .NET platforms — Immo Landwerth, Principal Program Manager, Microsoft

 On the other hand, the .NET Framework supports a restrictive model, which allows running websites, apps, and web services only on the Windows operating system.
-Within the cross-platform framework space, the .NET Framework is recommended only when an organization has been deploying the framework for a long time.
+Within the cross-platform framework space, the .NET Framework is recommended only when an organization deploys the framework for a long time.

 A note for organizations and the developers — Microsoft has parceled out the source code for WPF, Windows Forms, and WinUI.